 What factors into costs of buying a house?

 Let’s break this down into one time and ongoing costs.
 One time costs will include such things as your down payment, mortgage insurance, closing costs, moving, and new furniture.
 Ongoing costs will include such things as your mortgage payment, mortgage insurance, if necessary, HOA fees, utilities, and maintenance.

-One time costs
+One time costs in buying a house

 These are costs you’ll only need to pay one time, some of which, like furniture and miscellaneous household items, you can put off for later, or you may already have all the furniture and tools you need.

+The cost to buy a house is largely made up of how much the downpayment is.
 A typical and recommended (for potential interest-lowering purposes) down payment with a conventional loan is 20% of the purchase price of the house.
 However, depending on the loan you get, there are ways to do far less than 20% with a government-insured loan but that will likely cost more for you to pay back in the long run.
 With a $300,000 home, a 20% downpayment is $60,000.